Omorose/RSSFeedPlugin/README.md

 In /src/org/apache/cordova
 Copy paste into package the FetchRssFeed.java file

-Depending on the rss feed variable "i" in lines 122-126 may need to be adjusted for the individual feed due to that some tags may be iniated earlier than others
+The rss feed variable "i" in lines 122-126 may need to be adjusted for the individual feed due to that some tags may be iniated earlier than others

+See test for reference if needed
 ****************

 In /assets/www